Frequently Asked Questions

 OFVGA is a nationally recognized not-for-profit that advocates on behalf of Ontario fruit and vegetable farmers, representing members provincially, nationally, and internationally.
 Our members come from all aspects of edible horticultural production in Ontario.

-There are two ways to become a member of OFVGA.
+There are two ways to be a member of OFVGA.

 The first is becoming a member of one of the many fruit and vegetable commodity groups that collectively represent Ontario’s fruit and vegetable farmers.
 You can find a complete list of these organizations here, under membership.
 It is involvement in these organizations that individuals become members of OFVGA.
 Please refer to this list to determine the most appropriate organization for your membership.

 The second way is through purchase of containers for sale of edible horticultural products as per the Farm Product Containers Act, which you can find here.

 Should you require any assistance in determining which organization would be most suitable, please do not hesitate to contact Deanna Hutton at email@example.com or by phoning 519-763-6160 x116.